jesus2099/settei/Vivaldi/vivaldi.md

 =============

-- Toggle Find in Page When Using Shortcut: Off
+- Settings > Toggle Find in Page When Using Shortcut: Off
+- vivaldi:settings/accessibility > Copied to clipboard confirmations: Off

 Mouse Gestures